 Is there a good bathmat?

 Check the drainage in the sink and tub.
 If it’s slow draining, you’ll need to unclog it.
-You don’t want to deal with a clog while you’re cooking a turkey.
+You don’t want to deal with a clog while cooking a turkey.

 Check the showerhead and faucet to make sure they are functioning optimally.